gaogaotiantian/viztracer/README.md

 python3 -m viztracer my_script.py arg1 arg2
 ```

-You can also specify the tracer to be used in command line by passing --tracer argument. c tracer is the default value, you can use python tracer instead
+You can also specify the tracer to be used in command line by passing --tracer argument. c tracer is the default value, you can use python tracer(deprecated) instead

 ```
 python3 -m viztracer --tracer c my_script.py